 Mark is a combat veteran with post-traumatic stress disorder (PTSD) who has worked with TRI since 2009, adapting and presenting TRI’s Trauma Resiliency and Community Resiliency Models for the veteran and active duty military population.
 He has appeared on national television with the John Stossel show and featured or quoted in magazine and newspaper articles as a subject matter expert on combat induced PTSD.
 He holds a bachelor’s degree in finance from the University of Missouri St. Louis, an Executive MBA from the Drucker School of Management, and is currently working on a PhD in neurocognitive sciences from the School of Community and Global Health at Claremont Graduate University.

 I am also a 30 year-old paraplegic, injured in a car accident when I was 7 years old.
 Trauma has been an integral part of my life since I was a child, and it gives me great pleasure to help with the healing and re-processing of trauma for other people.
 I am able to provide a very unique role within the mental health system as a peer-support counselor and trauma specialist with a spinal cord injury.
-For the last 3 years, I've worked at Naval Medical Center San Diego (NMCSD) facilitating program management and clinical integration services - using trauma counseling, peer support, and music education as primary tools in assisting rehabilitation for those returning from active military service duty.
+I've worked at the Naval Medical Center San Diego (NMCSD) facilitating program management and clinical integration services - using trauma counseling, peer support, and music education as primary tools in assisting rehabilitation for those returning from active military service duty.

 Being a part of the TRI family allows me to participate in, and help further develop, what I believe to be the cutting edge of trauma-healing modalities.
 These are very exciting times!

 Amanda Wirtz, a Chicago native and two time combat veteran, served for six years as a Cryptologic Analyst for Naval Intelligence supporting military, counternarcotics and search and rescue operations in Florida, Spain, Canada, and Washington D.C.
+Amanda won the Ms. Veteran USA contact in Washington DC in October of 2014.
+Her platform is to help women veterans who are homeless.

 She completed her B.S. in Community Health at the University of Illinois in Urbana‐Champaign earning the highest University honor: the Bronze Tablet.
 She received a Masters in Public Health in Health Promotion and Behavioral Science from San Diego State University and was recognized as the ‘Top Graduate Student’ in both her program and college, by her work as an researcher, educator, advocate and consultant in global health, PTSD, and chronic pain.